School complaints procedure

-If you complaint is about the Headteacher, the informal stage will be to speak directly with the headteacher.
-In the case of serious concerns, it may be appropriate to raise them directly with the Chair of the Governing Body, you should address the complaint to the Chair of Governors who will be responsible for investigating the complaint.
+If your complaint is about the Headteacher, the informal stage will be to speak directly with the headteacher.
+In the case of more serious concerns, it may be appropriate to raise them directly with the Chair of the Governing Body.
+You should address the complaint to the Chair of Governors who will be responsible for investigating the complaint.

 Again, you should include details to assist the investigation, such as dates and time, names of potential witnesses and all relevant documents.

 As before, investigating complaints does take time and the answers aren't always readily available.
-Once you have the response from the Chair of Governors you will be able to decide whether the action taken (or not taken) was reasonable and whether any further steps taken by the Chair of Governors, would solve the problem.
+Once the Chair of Governors has responded, you will be able to decide whether the action taken/not taken was reasonable.
+Then you can decide whether any further steps taken by the Chair of Governors, would solve the problem.